emersion/emersion.fr/content/blog/2019-05-30-intro-to-damage-tracking.md

 When you're writing a Wayland compositor for the first time, you start by doing that 60 times per second.
-This works well, but after a while you notice that your compositor is doing more work than necessary: often times the screen stays perfectly screen, nothing changes.
+This works well, but after a while you notice that your compositor is doing more work than necessary: often times the screen stays perfectly still, nothing changes.
 In the case of a Wayland compositor, this happens when none of the clients update its buffers.

 Level zero of damage tracking is noticing when nothing changes and stopping